Miles Brown (musician): Biography

-Miles Brown’s debut solo album Séance Fiction was released in 2015 on Death Waltz and It Records.
+Brown’s debut solo album, Séance Fiction, was released in 2015 on Death Waltz and It Records.
 His solo material explores the theremin and analogue synthesiser in the realms of dark wave, gothic disco and cosmic electronics.

-In 2019 Brown debuted The Narcoleptor - his new experimental collaboration with classical harpist and vocalist Mary Doumany.
+In 2019, Brown debuted The Narcoleptor – his new experimental collaboration with classical harpist and vocalist Mary Doumany.
 The Narcoleptor's debut EP was released that year on Nosferatunes Records.

-Brown's sophomore solo album The Gateway was released by Death Waltz in 2020 to celebrate with the 100th anniversary of the theremin.
+Brown's sophomore solo album, The Gateway, was released by Death Waltz in 2020 to celebrate with the 100th anniversary of the theremin.
 The Gateway features a contemporary expansion of the classic theremin sound in the style of 'gothic sci-fi techno'.
-Brown plays the Moog Etherwave Pro theremin employing both its familiar heterodyne voicing and controlling analogue synthesisers via CV.
+Brown plays the Moog Etherwave Pro theremin, employing both its familiar heterodyne voicing and controlling analogue synthesisers via CV.

-In 2021 The Narcoleptor released their debut LP Transmogrification on Nosferatunes.
+In 2021, The Narcoleptor released their debut LP Transmogrification on Nosferatunes.
 The album explores the microtonal capacities of theremin, analogue electronics, post-Celtic lever harp and voice.

-In 2023 The Night Terrors reunited to release their fourth album Hypnotica: Composition for Theremin and Electronic Music Synthesizer on Disdain Records.
+In 2023, The Night Terrors reunited to release their fourth album, Hypnotica: Composition for Theremin and Electronic Music Synthesizer, on Disdain Records.
 A departure from their previous work, this album focuses on the unique emotional capabilities of theremin in an ethereal electronic darkwave context.

-Miles played theremin on the soundtrack to Australian supernatural horror film Late Night With The Devil (2023), written and directed by Colin and Cameron Cairnes, starring David Dastmalchian.
+Brown played theremin on the soundtrack to Australian supernatural horror film Late Night with the Devil (2023), written and directed by Colin and Cameron Cairnes, starring David Dastmalchian.